benduran/lets-version/README.md

 Commands:
   lets-version ls                           Lists all detected packages for this
                                              repository
+  lets-version local-dep-graph              Builds a local repository-only depen
+                                            dency graph.
+If you are in a monorep o, this is useful to visualize how t he dependencies in said monorepo rel
+                                            ate to each other.
   lets-version last-version-tag             Gets the last tag used when version
                                             bumping for a specific package.
 If n o package is specified, all found ta